zGamingTechz/FreeCodeCamp-Scientific-Computing-with-Python-Projects/README.md

 #Tower of Hanoi Puzzle:
 The Tower of Hanoi is a classic mathematical puzzle with three rods and a number of disks of different sizes.
 The challenge is to move the entire stack from one rod to another, obeying the rules that only one disk can be moved at a time, and no disk can be placed on top of a smaller one.

+#Merge Sort Algorithm:
+Merge Sort recursively divides an array into halves until it contains single elements.
+Then, it merges and sorts these smaller arrays back together.
+This process continues until the entire array is sorted.
+It's a stable, efficient algorithm with a time complexity of O(n log n) for average and worst cases.